heremaps/here-data-sdk-cpp/docs/dataservice-write-example.md

 # Write Example

-On this page, find instructions on how to build and run the example project on different platforms and publish data to a stream layer using the HERE Open Location Platform (OLP) SDK for C++.
+On this page, find instructions on how to build and run the example project on different platforms and publish data to a stream layer using the HERE Data SDK for C++.

-Before you run the example project, authorize to HERE OLP:
+Before you run the example project, authorize to the HERE platform:

 1. On the [Apps & keys](https://platform.here.com/admin/apps) page, copy your application access key ID and access key secret.
    For instructions on how to get the access key ID and access key secret, see the [Get Credentials](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) section in the Terms and Permissions User Guide.